gitavares/lambton_payrollsystem/README.md

 4 - Also on main, one Test Case Object with an error was created  just for Error Handling purposes.

+5 - The class JSONCall was made to show the data from a JSON pattern.
+We are not using it in the main project.
+Our intent here was just show the data from a JSON file.

 # Sources:
 - Access Control: https://docs.swift.org/swift-book/LanguageGuide/AccessControl.html